 We are extremely pleased to announce that Manchester Metropolitan University has joined the Open Library of Humanities' Library Partnership Subsidy system.
 Manchester Metropolitan University delivers outstanding research that addresses the biggest challenges facing contemporary society.
 Its researchers are finding ways to improve the quality of life for an ageing population, are combating the adverse effects of climate change, are dedicated to fighting inequality and are champions for the unquestionable value that the arts and humanities add to our culture and society.
 12 University Research Centres at Manchester Metropolitan University were formed in 2014 to act as the driving force behind the next phase of its ambitious research plans.
 The Centres focus on areas of excellence and quality as independently confirmed by the results of REF2014.

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

-Existing journals wishing to move to the platform should submit an initial enquiry to the Editorial Director, Dr Caroline Edwards at firstname.lastname@example.org.
-Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Prof. Martin Paul Eve: firstname.lastname@example.org.
+Libraries outside the US, UK, EU or Canada interested in joining the OLH Library Partnership Subsidy model should contact Professor Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.
-European libraries can join here: http://lps.openlibhums.org/ or send an enquiry to our European Library Partnership Manager: firstname.lastname@example.org.
+European libraries can sign up at https://lps.openlibhums.org.

 Back to News List